kgstorm/home-assistant-calorie-tracker/README.md

     - Log calories, exercise, and weight with your voice assistant
     - The LLM can also estimate calories from descriptions (better datails for better estimate)
 - A service call is available to log calories.

+## Auto logging Peloton workouts

+- The Calorie Tracker integration will detect if there is a [Home Assistant Peloton Sensor](https://github.com/edwork/homeassistant-peloton-sensor) profile and allow you to link the Peloton profile to a Calorie Tracker profile.
+Peloton workouts will then be auto logged.
+- If you have other components you would like to log automatically, submit an [issue](https://github.com/kgstorm/home-assistant-calorie-tracker/issues)

 ## Install with HACS